By PIA SARKAR and JENNIFER PELTZ

 But the first such call-up in Russia since World War II also brought the fighting home in a new way for Russians and risked fanning domestic anxiety and antipathy toward the war.
 Shortly after Putin’s announcement, flights out of the country rapidly filled up, and more than 1,000 people were arrested at rare antiwar demonstrations across the country.

 Zelenskyy didn’t discuss the developments in detail.
 But he suggested any Russian talk of negotiations was only a delaying tactic, and that Moscow’s actions speak louder than its words.

 “They talk about the talks but announce military mobilization.
 They talk about the talks but announce pseudo-referendums in the occupied territories of Ukraine,” he said.

 Canadian Prime Minister Justin Trudeau, meanwhile, contended that the mobilization was a sign was is “failing and flailing” in Ukraine.

 Zelenskky asserted that Moscow wants to spend the winter preparing its forces in Ukraine for a new offensive, or at least preparing fortifications while mobilizing more troops in the largest military conflict in Europe since World War II

 “Russia wants war.
 It’s true.
 But Russia will not be able to stop the course of history,” he said, declaring that “mankind and the international law are stronger” than what he called a “terrorist state.”

-Associated Press journalists Andrew Katell in New York and Josef Federman in Jerusalem contributed to this report.
+Associated Press journalist Andrew Katell contributed from New York.
 For more AP coverage of the U.N.
 General Assembly, visit https://apnews.com/hub/united-nations-general-assembly

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.